5:5:24

 The Teen movies of the 1980s changed that.
 But it did so by making teenagers the adults.
 We had to maturate kids first before we could infantilize adults, which came later, starting in the 1990s.

 I always find it interesting how people discuss the teen movies of yesteryear with such seriousness.
 Until I remember we are analyzing the behavior and actions of 17 year olds!
 For instance, I was listening to a YT video on the 1986 John Hughes movie Pretty in Pink last week, and wading through the comments, which was full of Gen Xs fiercely debating whether Andie made the right choice by picking Blaine over Duckie.
-It later hit me that these people were obsessing over the fictional decisions of teenagers from the 1980s.
+It later hit me that these people were obsessing over the fictional decisions of fictional teenagers from the 1980s.
 It seemed relevant to me.
-Of course this is also because they are returning to their own adolescence; their own life decisions, their own heartbreaks.
+Of course this is also because they are returning to their own adolescence; their own life decisions, their own heartbreaks and losses.

-Andie and Blaine as Twin Flames
+YT comment on Andie and Blaine as Twin Flames

 Let me come back to my point: